A Weekend Escape to Norwich

 The best way to appreciate medieval Norwich is on foot.
 Historically the largest walled city in Europe, fragments of the flint walls remain to this day and are well worth factoring into your exploring.
 The larger sections feature in the fascinating Norwich’s castles and hills walking route, on which you’ll also discover one of the city’s most iconic sights – the magnificent Norman cathedral.
 Its exquisite craftsmanship, sheer scale and sense of tranquillity has attracted pilgrims and visitors for nearly a millennium.
 Pay a visit to see England’s largest monastic cloister, take in the fascinating exhibitions and enjoy a spot of lunch in the Refectory Café.

 Norwich also punches well above its weight when it comes to culture and arts.
 Home to several theatres – including one of England’s few Puppet Theatres – check the venues’ diverse and varied calendars to catch a show on your visit.
-For a further dose of culture, spend an afternoon wandering the exhibitions hosted by the Sainsbury Centre for the Visual Arts (on the University of East Anglia campus) to discover works that span over 5,000 years of human creativity.
+For a further dose of theatrical culture, pay a visit to the Playhouse or the Theatre Royal; both offering a wide range of staged entertainment.

 Recommended things to do in Norwich